Relative Hilbert Scheme of Points: Background Materials

-From this pictures its not hard to see that for a given $n$ there is an action of $(\CS)^{n}$ on the space $S/D[n]$, such the $i^{th}$ copy of $\CS$ acts on the $i^{th}$ copy of $B$ by fiber-wise multiplication.
-So this action can be lifted to an almost free action on the Hilbert scheme of points of $S/D[n]$.
+From this picture it is not hard to see that for any $N$ there is an action of $(\CS)^{N}$ on the space $S/D[N]$.
+The $i^{th}$ copy of $\CS$ acts on the $i^{th}$ copy of $B$ by fiber-wise multiplication.
+This action can be lifted to an action on the Hilbert scheme of points of $S/D[N]$ (with finite stabilizers).